 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

-Objective text was changed in 2013 from "reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco advertising and promotion on the Internet" to "reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco marketing on the Internet", and the numerator was changed in 2013 from "number of students in grades 6 through 12 exposed to internet advertising and promotion" to "number of students in grades 6 through 12 exposed to Internet tobacco advertising and promotion".
+The objective text was changed in 2013 from "reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco advertising and promotion on the Internet" to "reduce the proportion of adolescents and young adults in grades 6 through 12 who are exposed to tobacco marketing on the Internet", and the numerator was changed in 2013 from "number of students in grades 6 through 12 exposed to Internet tobacco advertising and promotion" to "number of students in grades 6 through 12 exposed to Internet tobacco marketing".